Drug-induced lupus erythematosus in Adult

 - D-penicillamine may lead to nephrotoxicity, which is not in line with the usual pattern of drug-induced lupus manifestations.

 - As with the classic form of drug-induced SLE, symptoms are usually less severe than those seen in idiopathic SLE.
-However, there is a greater degree of cutaneous, renal, and CNS involvement compared with the classic form of drug-induced lupus.
-Antibody type also varies, with double-stranded DNA being more common in drug-induced lupus related to anti-TNF-alpha.
-Culprit drugs include infliximab, adalimumab, and etanercept.
+However, there is a greater degree of cutaneous, renal, and central nervous system (CNS) involvement compared with the classic form of drug-induced lupus.
+Antibody type also varies, with double-stranded DNA being more common in drug-induced lupus from anti-TNF-alpha and anti-histone antibodies being less common.

-- Other symptoms include hematological abnormalities, photosensitivity, oral ulcers, and arthritis.
+- Other manifestations include hematological abnormalities, photosensitivity, oral ulcers, and arthritis.
+Pericarditis, pleural or pericardial effusions, and polyarthritis can also be seen.

 Certain genetic factors predispose to the development of drug-induced lupus.
 Slow acetylators may develop symptoms when on medications such as procainamide and hydralazine.
 Other predisposing factors are the dose and duration of a given drug; usually months to years of drug exposure has occurred before the onset of symptoms.
 In this respect, drug-induced SLE differs markedly from other varieties of drug hypersensitivity reactions.

-Elderly patients are most often affected (with both sexes equally affected), as they are exposed to a large number of medications.
+Elderly patients are most often affected (with both sexes equally affected), as they are more likely to be exposed to a large number of medications.

 Most common drugs causing lupus: